-r_e (benchmark value) = 24.01 % = 0.2401
+r_e (benchmark value) = (1 + 0.2401) (1 + 0.0382) - 1 = 0.2875

 For the case of the cost of debt used for the WACC, paragraph 25 of TOOL27 states that if the benchmark is based on parameters that are standard in the market, the cost of debt should be calculated as the cost of financing in the capital markets (e.g. commercial lending rates and guarantees required for the country and the type of project activity concerned), based on documented evidence from financial institutions with regard to the cost of debt financing of comparable projects.
-In this regard, the cost of debt was established based on an average of the dollarized commercial international lending rates of Argentina for the year 2023 (starting year for both solar parks of Instance 01), obtained from the "Banco Central de la República Argentina" (information available in Annex 02), and which represents a national benchmark for the market's cost of debt:
+In this context, the cost of debt was determined based on the average dollarized international commercial lending rates for Argentina in August 2021 (the month preceding the investment decision in September 2021).
+These rates were obtained from the "Banco Central de la República Argentina" (highlighted in yellow on page 6 of the file "Cost of Debt (BCRA).pdf^{PD} inside the folder "Investment Analysis" included in Annex 03 folder), that will be provided to the CAB), serving as a national benchmark for the market cost of debt (it is important to note that this rate is in nominal terms):

-r_d (benchmark value) = 4.97 % = 0.0497
+r_d (benchmark value) = 4.89 % = 0.0489